You may think there are numerous benefits to being retired, and you’d be right.

 Pension Credit is one thing; Savings Credit is another.
 This is available if you or your partner are aged 65 or over.
 To qualify for this small additional payment of £13.07 a week for single people or £14.75 for married couples or civil partners, the applicant must provide proof of their State Pension and other pension contributions, most benefits, savings and investments and earnings.

 For all the stringent requirements, you don’t need to be married or in a civil partnership to qualify for Savings Credit.

-However, if you reached State Pension Age after April 6, 2016. you will not be eligible for Savings Credit - unless you have a partner who did reach State Pension Age before April 6, 2016.
+However, if you reached State Pension Age on or after April 6, 2016 you will not be eligible for Savings Credit - unless you have a partner who did reach State Pension Age before April 6, 2016.

 What extra retirement benefits might I get if I am disabled?